-To answer those questions, the Welcome Office invites future and new residentsto attend the next information meeting to be held on Thursday 20 April 2023 at 6.30 pm at the Club des Résidents Étrangers de Monaco (CREM).
+To answer those questions, the Attractiveness Department invites future and new residentsto attend the next information meeting to be held on Thursday 11 January 2024 at 6.30 pm at the Club des Résidents Étrangers de Monaco (CREM).

 The purpose of the event is to inform you on all aspects of life in Monaco, from healthcare to transportation, education and even business related questions.

 Guests attend a 45-minute presentation in English and refreshments will be served afterwards within the Club.

 Whereas general enquiries are answered during the presentation, personal questions are preferably addressed at the end of the event on a one-to-one basis to the Welcome Office staff (French / English / Italian).